 - Fast animal for 12 hours prior to routine anesthesia to prevent reflux esophagitis.

-- Radiolucent gag to open mouth as wide as possible, eg cut-down hypodermic syringe case.
+- Radiolucent gag to open mouth wide, eg cut-down hypodermic syringe case.

 Avoid excessive mouth gape, especially for prolonged periods.
-Relax gape adnd massage masseter muscles to prevent myositis!
+Relax gape and massage masseter muscles regularly to prevent myositis!

 - Foam pads to position the head.

 - Place animal in lateral recumbency with the side of interest nearest the table.

 - Use a radiolucent gag to open the mouth wide.

 - Position the head with foam pads so that the long axis of the tooth of interest is parallel to the table.

 - This will often require some rotation of the head about the long axis, ie lateral oblique position created.